 Admission Requirements for Home Schooled Domestic Students

 In addition to submitting the standard Missouri Academy Application Form, home-schooled students must submit an Admissions Portfolio.
 The deadline for submission of all material is March 15.
 The portfolio must be limited to a 1-inch thick three ring binder.
 Materials for all 9th and 10th grade courses for which the student was home-schooled must be included.
-Dividers should be used to delineate the five main components (1-6 below):
+Dividers should be used to delineate the six main components (1-6 below):

 - Course Syllabi;

 - The syllabi must be organized in a chronological order -- from earliest to latest, indicating grade level and year.

 - One syllabus for each mathematics, science, English and technology course taken in grades 9 and 10

 - Textbook title, author, publisher, copyright date and/or curriculum resources

 Provide course descriptions for subjects not included in course syllabi (organized in a chronological order -- from earliest to latest, indicating grade level and year).